Jules478/JulesHive/README.md

 - push_swap - A program to sort lists of integers into numerical order.

+- so_long - A basic 2D top-down game.

 > [!NOTE]
 > This is currently a work in progress as of 16/1/25.
 This repository will be updated as projects are completed and validated.